dtechterminal/vguard_ups_ha/README.md

 - Fixed Performance level and Load alarm Threshold "unknown" states
 - Combined duplicate switches and sensors for cleaner interface
 - Updated documentation with entity types and improved descriptions

-### Version 1.0.2
-- Added graphical history display for voltage and ampere sensors
-- Updated documentation to indicate which sensors support graph display
-- Added Charging Current sensor to the documentation

-### Version 1.0.1
-- Added appropriate icons for all entities
-- Removed hardcoded configuration values
-- Made the integration HACS compatible
-- Added V-Guard logo as integration icon
-- Improved thread safety to prevent Home Assistant crashes

-### Version 1.0.0
-- Initial release
-- Basic monitoring and control capabilities
-- MQTT communication with the inverter

 ## Troubleshooting